nkinder/smart-card-removinator/README.md

 connection is broken when a card is inserted.
 This allows us to use a common 2N3904 bipolar NPN transistor across both sides of the switch, which can simulate closing the switch even when the card reader adapter is inserted.
-The firware uses digital I/O pin 8 on the microcontroller to control the state of the transistor.
+The firmware uses digital I/O pin 8 on the microcontroller to control the state of the transistor.

 Here is a schematic of the required card reader modification, which can also be